Expressing and Storing Breast Milkby Laura Driver

 Storing breast milk

-You can store breast milk in a sterilised container or in special breast milk storage bags:
+You can store breast milk in a sterilised container or in special breast milk storage bags which you can buy online or in the supermarket:

-- in the fridge for up to five days at 4C or lower (you can buy cheap fridge thermometers online)
+- In the fridge for up to five days at 4C or lower

 Breast milk that's been cooled in the fridge can be carried in a cool bag with ice packs for up to 24 hours.

-Storing breast milk in small quantities will help to avoid waste.
-If you're freezing it, make sure you label and date it first.
+If you're freezing breastmilk make sure you label and date it first.

 Defrosting frozen breast milk